How to Apply

 An applicant should complete the following steps for consideration of admission into the MTWM Program:

-- Application - Submit the application along with a $65.00 application fee prior to July 25.
-The application fee is nonrefundable.
+- Application - Complete the online application prior to July 25.
 Students are admitted only at the beginning of each program cycle.
 Students are required to take all courses in the proper sequence in order to receive the full benefit from the MTWM learning experience.
 In exceptional cases, the MTWM Admissions Committee may, in its sole discretion, waive this requirement.

 - Reference forms should be distributed to three professional persons who have been directly involved in the student's academic or professional work.
-These forms should be mailed directly to the Graduate Admissions Office by the recommending individuals.
+These forms should be mailed directly to the Graduate Admissions Office by the recommending individuals or completed online here.

-- The applicant should request that an official copy of their undergraduate transcript and a copy of the GMAT (LSAT for JD/MTWM Applicants) score be sent to the Director of Graduate Admissions.
-(International students must also submit a copy of their TOEFL Score.)
+- The applicant should request that an official copy of their undergraduate transcript and a copy of the GMAT or GRE (LSAT for JD/MTWM Applicants) score be sent to the Graduate Admissions Office, PO Box 218, Buies Creek, NC 27506.

 - After appropriate decisions have been made in the Graduate Admissions Office, the student will be notified of his/her status by the Graduate Admissions Office.